 3. Conflict resolvers

 Although leaders may not be influential individuals in an organization, they are good at solving conflicts between different business parties.
-It is because they have a deep understanding of human behavior and cognition, which helps them understand the perspective of others and come up with a solution easily.
+It is because they have a deep understanding of human behaviour and cognition, which helps them understand the perspective of others and come up with a solution easily.

 4. Instigates a positive work environment